fastrizwaan/wine_flatpak_maker_with_installer_notepad_plus_plus/README.md

 # wine flatpak maker with installer e.g., notepad_plus_plus
 Create wine64 bit application flatpaks using flatpak-builder and windows app installer

+This is similar to a `Wine Bottle` or `PlayOnLinux's custom installed application`

+or in other words `wine application inside flatpak`

 files copied from flathub submission of notepad plus plus. https://github.com/thejavascriptman/flathub.git